 - e The pressure exerted independently by each gas in a mixture of gases.

 5 Multiple Choice Questions

-- A covalent bond between two atoms with differing electronegativity values, resulting in unequal share of bonding electrons.
+- A covalent bond between two atoms with the same electronegativity value; thus, the electrons are share equally between the two atoms.

 5 True/False Questions